samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

 > If you aren't racing today, do this 2.5-hour bike workout and then transition
-> quickly into your running gear and take off on a moderate duration,60-minute
+> quickly into your running gear and take off on a moderate duration, 60-minute
 > run at an Easy-Moderate, RPE6 pace where you'll get up to race pace quickly.
 > OR Olympic-Distance Triathlon